mohan08p/kodekloud-engineer/System Administrator/DNS Troubleshooting/solution.md

     ping google.com

-You will find that the ping is not working as expected.
+You will find that the ping is working as expected.
 Now change the nameserver to Google DNS server as shown below,

     nameserver 8.8.4.4
     nameserver 8.8.8.8

-Finally, check if ping works or not !
+Again, check if ping works or not !

 Thanks.